JamFfm/NEXTIONDisplay/README.md

 With Raspi 3b I got some Problems to connect to a serial port.
 Raspi could only read the Nextion but not write to it.
 I assume the serial of bluetooth needs to be captured.
 I did not want to kill bluetooth though I do not use it in my installation.

+The kettlenames and stepnames sometimes are missing letters.
+This is the only way I was able to implement letters into the Nextion.
+This is for shure my lack of knowlage.

 **Help is welcome**